-You only need a few tools to get this job done: measuring tape, pencil, extra hands, drill bit, nice flat space, and a camera.
+You only need a few tools to get the sail measurements done: measuring tape, pencil, extra hands, drill bit, nice flat space, and a camera.

 Several of the measurements are just taking your overall boat dimensions.
 Some of these can be found in your owner’s manual or online.
 Once you have your general rig specifications filled in, we move into the freeboard measurements.
 The freeboard is the distance from the waterline to the deck.
 For Precision Sails they wanted the distance at the shrouds as well as the distance at the bow.